MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 #### V4

-In V4 MPRoutingProvider has been renamed to MPDirectionsService, to allign with other platforms.
-It has also changed the way of setting a departure or arrival.
-As shown below.
+In V4, `MPRoutingProvider` has been renamed to `MPDirectionsService`, to align with other platforms.
+It has also changed the method of setting a departure or arrival, as shown below.

-Instantiate a new `MPDirectionsService`, and apply settings needed for a route.
+Instantiate a new `MPDirectionsService`, and apply the settings needed for a route.
 Use the `query()` method to search for a route between two points.

 ```java
 Date date = new Date();